themiszamani/B2SAFE-B2STAGE-Training/0X-Working-with-PIDs_CURL.md

 ### Prerequisites

-The code is based on the cURL library. cURL Library is a tool and a library (usable from many languages) for client-side URL transfers, supporting FTP, FTPS, HTTP, HTTPS, TELNET, DICT, FILE and LDAP.
+The code is based on cURL. cURL is an open source command line tool and library for transferring data with URL syntax. cURL is used in command lines or scripts to transfer data.

  * Please check the dependencies before you start.
  * You will also need test credentials for the epic server.